Techstars Associate Program: The better Startup MBA?

 Your future aspirations should define your networks.

 A network of consultants, bankers and corporate managers can be a great asset, but if you are reading this right now, it might not be the right one for you.
-For a startup career, you want to look into a different direction.
+For a startup career, you want to look in a different direction.

 Techstars’ global network of founders and mentors is a diverse network of amazing people who devote themselves to building great companies and supporting startup communities around the world.
 If you feel that startup spirit inside you, that is the network you want to join.

-4. Get a Positive Lifetime ROI —
+4. Get a Positive Lifetime ROI — Not Personal Debt

 Getting a well recognized MBA today comes with a major investment, due to the high tuition fees and a long time with no regular income.
 With a fatal result for many graduates who make the payback a priority for their career.